markiyanbest/ohio-script/README.md

 			if def.key=="ESP" and not Config.ESP then ClearAllESP() end if def.key=="Speed" and not Config.Speed then local h=GetHum(); if h then h.WalkSpeed=16 end end if def.key=="HighJump" then local h=GetHum(); if h then h.UseJumpPower=true; h.JumpPower=Config.HighJump and Config.JumpPowerValue or 50 end end
-			if def.key=="SilentAim" and not Config.SilentAim then StopSilentAim() end if def.key=="MoneyFarm" then moneyFarmStats.collected=0; Notify("💰 MONEY FARM",Config.MoneyFarm and "ON!" or "OFF",2) end if UpdFuncs[def.key] then UpdFuncs[def.key](Config[def.key]) end
+			if def.key=="SilentAim" and not Config.SilentAim then RestoreSilentAim() end if def.key=="MoneyFarm" then moneyFarmStats.collected=0; moneyFarmStats.skippedSmall=0; Notify("💰 MONEY FARM",Config.MoneyFarm and "ON!" or "OFF",2) end
+			if UpdFuncs[def.key] then UpdFuncs[def.key](Config[def.key]) end
 			SaveSettings(Config,ItemPickerState)
 		end)